-The voluntary investigations as well as the RCRA Facility Investigation (RFI) determined that constituents were widely distributed in groundwater with only limited areas of impacted soil.
+The voluntary investigations as well as the RFI determined that constituents were widely distributed in groundwater with only limited areas of impacted soil.
 DuPont Spruance has collected groundwater samples from approximately two hundred fifty (250) monitoring wells located on and adjacent to the facility.
 The groundwater constituents of potential concern (COPCs) identified are carbon tetrachloride, chloroform, tetrachloroethylene, trichloroethylene, hexamethylphosphoramide (HMPA), trichlorofluoromethane (TCFM), vinyl chloride, and perfluorooctanoic acid (PFOA).
 Groundwater is not used on the site for drinking water, and no downgradient users of off-site groundwater exist between the site boundary and the James River.

 The site is under continued use.

 RCRA Corrective Action activities at this facility are being conducted under the direction of the Virginia Department of Environmental Quality with assistance from the EPA Region 3.